-“I’m so glad you’re all right.
-I saw you attacked and I managed to turn my car around and follow you through the streets.
-I couldn't believe it.
-Broad daylight and in a busy street too."
+“I’m so glad you’re all right,” he purred.
+“I saw you attacked and turned my car around to follow you through the streets.
+I could hardly believe it.
+In broad daylight, too.
+Come on.
+Let’s get you home.”

 “What about the police?”

 “Mm?”
 Peter raised his eyebrows.
 “What about the police?”

 Sheila stood frozen to the spot, open-mouthed.
 “I was just kidnapped and I nearly drowned.
 Someone tried to kill me,” she screamed.
 “My wrist maybe broken and I need to get to a hospital.”